tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 2:

-Embed the VStack that holds the three text views in another VStack.
+Embed the VStack taht holds the three text views in another VStack.

 ```swift
 VStack {